 Ankur Papneja, the ACM director of operations and a third-year computer science student, said he thinks the exposition helps publicize various projects UCLA computer science students have worked on over the past year.

-“We put it on to celebrate the remarkable tech skills fellow Bruins have developed,” he said.
+“We put it on to celebrate the remarkable tech fellow Bruins have developed,” he said.

-Papneja added students are able to apply the skills they have learned in class to projects that positively impact society.
+Papneja added students are able to apply the skills they have learned to projects that positively impact society.

 Students at the event provided attendees with live demonstrations of their projects.